Japan Allows Home-Sharing In Time For AnimeJapan 2017? Airbnb For Anime Fans

 — Martin Koelling (@martin_koelling) March 12, 2017

 Japan is home to the anime and manga culture.
-In fact, hundreds of Japanese manga and anime are not only popular within the region, but enjoy fan base extending into the millions across the world.
+In fact, hundreds of Japanese manga and anime are not only popular within the region, but also enjoy fan base extending into the millions across the world.
 Hence, the country regularly hosts manga and anime festivals in various parts of urban Japan.
 Moreover, with majority of the hotels and inns already overbooked, last minute travelers regularly have a hard time finding accommodation.
 These festivals frequently stretch the already overburdened properties offering accommodation.
 Opening private residential properties for lodging would certainly offer more choices to foreigners and ease the strain on other commercial establishments.

 Although the bill promises to elevate the temporary accommodation problems of tourists, it could cause problem to the local population, fear experts.
-Opening up residential areas to foreigners, even on temporary basis, could cause escalation of real estate prices.
+Opening up residential areas to foreigners, even on a temporary basis, could cause escalation of real estate prices.

-The local government, however, has mandated that all of these soon-to-be opened lodging and boarding properties, be registered with their local municipality.
+The local government, however, has mandated that all of these soon-to-be-opened lodging and boarding properties, be registered with their local municipality.
 The bill mandates these “minpaku lodgings” would operate specifically in residential areas, and would be required to be clearly marked and maintained by property owners, reported Japan Today.

 [Featured Image by Koichi Kamoshida/Getty Images]